Patients should have: either

 Choosing a Surgeon

 Choosing your surgeon is a very important step.
 Asking questions is key to finding a surgeon.
 One of the first points to consider is the surgeon’s experience performing bariatric surgery.
 The American Society for Metabolic and Bariatric Surgery found that experienced surgeons had significantly reduced bariatric surgery complication rates.
 Your surgeon should have experience performing your particular procedure—whether it’s gastric bypass, sleeve gastrectomy, or gastric banding, and whether it’s performed as a minimally invasive or open procedure.
 You may want to take the opportunity to speak with the surgeon’s patients.
 Patients willing to refer family, friends, and interested candidates are a good indication of the surgeon’s quality.
-Another good gauge of quality is a ASMBS Center of Excellence (COE) designation.
-COE programs and surgeons must meet strict criteria relating to quality of care in order to be designated a COE.
-A third point to consider is commitment to your success.
+Another good gauge of quality is a physician that ------with a facility that has the distinction from the American Society of Metabolic and Bariatric Surgery (ASMBS) and the American College of Surgeons(ACS) as a Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
+MBSAQIP programs and surgeons at the facility must meet strict criteria relating to quality of care in order to be designated this accreditation.
+A A third point to consider is commitment to your success.
 Your surgeon should provide post-op care through follow-up appointments, support-group resources, and other information as needed.
 Your success is likely to be enhanced by all three.
 Making informed decisions and knowing what to expect can help you achieve success and manage challenges.
 Part of finding a surgeon is asking questions.
 You should feel free to ask questions, and you should receive complete and clear answers.
 If you don’t, ask for clarification.
 The more you know and understand, the better you will be able to make an informed and confident decision.

 Questions to Ask Your Surgeon

 Are you board certified?
-Are you a ASMBS Center of Excellence (COE) Bariatric Surgeon?
+Are you associated with a facility that is MSAQIP?
 Are you a member of the American Society for Metabolic and Bariatric Surgery?
 Which bariatric procedures have you performed this year?
 How many of each specific type?
 How many minimally invasive bariatric procedures have you performed?
 And, what is your “conversion to open” rate?
 Are the benefits of surgery worth the potential risks for me?
 What are your complication and mortality rates?
 What are your most common complications?
 Does the hospital have experienced, dedicated bariatric surgical teams in the operating and recovery rooms, the intensive care unit, and medical/surgical unit?
 What is the average weight loss your patients achieve?
 What is the average co-morbid resolution/improvement rate for your patients?
 Do you have patients who are willing to share their experiences, both positive and negative?